veendysuseno/SmartAgro-Control/README.md

-# Smart Agro System with ESP8266
+# Smart Agro System with ESP8266 to Web Monitoring & Control

 This project implements a smart agriculture system using the ESP8266 microcontroller.
 It monitors temperature, humidity, and soil moisture levels and controls a fan and a water pump based on threshold values.
 The system provides a web interface to monitor sensor data and manually control the fan and pump.